fedspendingtransparency/usaspending-api/using_the_api.md

 * `item`: the value of the field in the request's `group` parameter (if the request did not supply `group`, `item` will not be included)
 * `aggregate`: the summarized data

+To order the response by the items being returned via the `group` parameter, you can specify an `order` in the request: `"order": ["item"]`.

-For example, to request the yearly sum of obligated dollars across transactions for award types "B" and "C" (_i.e._, purchase orders and delivery orders):
+For example, to request the yearly sum of obligated dollars across transactions for award types "B" and "C" (_i.e._, purchase orders and delivery orders) and to ensure that the response is ordered by year:

 ```json
 {